fl3a/jekyll_deployment/README.md

 # jekyll_deployment

-Deployment of Jekyll-Sites on via Git Bare Repository and post-receive Hook on a Linux a webserver e.g. uberspace.
+Deployment of Jekyll-Sites on via Git Bare Repository and post-receive Hook on a Linux a webserver e.g. [uberspace](https://uberspace.de).

+The script can be used in 2 ways:
+1. as *post-receive-hook*
+2. as standalone script with the *git bare repository* as argument

+In both cases the same config (*deploy.sh*) is used.

 ## Installation